There are currently 8 comments and 2 photos online for this walk.

 Start point: 51.2171 lat, -0.5302 long

-With the row of mill stones on your left continue ahead to follow the track.
-When you come to a large horse chestnut tree on your right which has a large root mass creating a tall mound above ground, turn left along another footpath.
+With the row of mill stones on your left continue ahead to follow the track for some distance (passing a picnic area along the way).
+When you come to a large horse chestnut tree on your right, which has a large root mass creating a tall mound above ground, turn left along another footpath.
 On your right you’ll see further building remains related to the gunpowder mills.

 |Mill Pond to Albury|